Tenet: Palindromes and anadromes

 Palindromes (words which are spelled the same forward and backward) and anadromes (words which when spelled backward produce another word) appear throughout the film in various guises.
 The five-letter words from the palindromic Sator Square appear as names and locations in the film: "Sator" (the Russian oligarch); "Arepo" (the art forger); "Tenet" (the name of the film and the Protagonist's organization); "Opera" (the opening scene takes place at the Kyiv Opera House); and "Rotas" (the name of the security company running Oslo Freeport).
+(Note: The meaning of AREPO in the Sator Square is unknown.
+The Latin word "tenet", meaning "keeps", has cognates in many languages including Ukrainian and Russian (through the root *ten-)).
+The English word meaning "principle" is a cognate as well and shares the sense "abide/abode".)
 There is a further nod to the word "Tenet" in the film's final battle in which the red and blue teams each have "ten" minutes to carry out their non-inverted ("ten") and inverted ("net") operations in Stalsk-12.
 When the Protagonist is being tortured, trains pass by in opposite directions.
 Ludwig Göransson's score includes melodies that sound the same forward and backward.
 The film itself is a form of "temporal palindrome", as it ends at the same time as the events of the beginning of the film were taking place, "the 14th".